Not sure if life insurance is worth the investment? Here are 9 reasons to take out a policy.

 Critical illness insurance was first conceptualized in South Africa by a doctor named Dr. Marius Barnard.
 Involved in the world’s first heart transplant, Dr. Barnard was confronted by the fact that although he can save a person’s life, he cannot save them financially.

-This type of policy t falls under the category of “living” insurance.
+This type of policy falls under the category of living insurance.
 It doesn’t wait for you to die before it pays you a benefit, it provides you with a payout while you still have a quality of life.
 Life insurance providers typically make a lump sum payment if you suffer from or have been diagnosed with a life-threatening illness, like cancer, stroke or heart disease.

-Nowadays, leading insurance providers have increased their maximum benefits giving their clients more coverage.
+Leading insurance providers have increased their maximum benefits giving their clients more coverage.
 They have even included an optional benefit which allows you to take advantage of their rehabilitation program, which can help the policy holder get back on track.